UltimateTimmeh/r-daily-programmer/README.md

 ## Introduction

 My repository for solutions to the challenges posted on [the /r/DailyProgrammer subreddit](http://www.reddit.com/r/DailyProgrammer).
-All programming is done using python 3.x, and I will attempt to always make all my code as pythonic as possible.
+All programming is done using Python 3, and I will attempt to always make all my code as pythonic as possible.
 If you have any comments or suggestions, feel free to send me a message!

 ## Challenges

 **Challenge execution**

-To execute one of the challenge solutions you should launch the `dailyprogrammer.py` script in a shell with python 3, with as argument the id of the desired challenge.
+All challenge solutions are presented as modules.
+To execute one of the challenge modules you should launch the `dailyprogrammer.py` script in a terminal with python3, and provide as argument the ID of the desired challenge.
 If the challenge is supposed to write output to a file, then this file will be located in the directory `dailyprogrammer/output/`.

 *Example - Execute the solution for challenge '001e - Ask Input'*

     $ python3 dailyprogrammer.py 001e
     Name? > John Smith
     Age? > 50
-    Reddit Username? > John_Smith
+    Reddit Username? > johnsmith
-    Personal information of John Smith (50 years old):
+    Contents of User object:
-        reddit_username: John_Smith
+        reddit_username: johnsmith
+        age: 50
         name: John Smith
-        age: 50

-*(Note: The output that is printed at the end of this challenge should also have been appended to the file `dailyprogrammer/output/001e_example_output.txt`)*
+    Note: Data has been appended to file '/path/to/project/dailyprogrammer/output/001e_example_output.txt'

 **Info about challenge status**